While teaching social studies and the intricacies of past and current events can be complex, creating your lesson plan need not be.

 Teaching a class as important as social studies should be pleasant for you so you can educate your students better about vital information like the branches of the government, the history of democracy or the capital cities of the world.
 If you want to create a beautifully designed lesson plan to aid you during class but don’t know how to start the solution is simple: Use Canva’s templates!

 Our amazing team of professional designers have taken on the bulk of the work for you, creating brilliant layout and templates revolving around various themes and topics.
 The best part is, our templates are completely free to use and reuse.
-If you want to spend a bit of money on special elements, images or illustrations, you can, because you’ll never have to pay more than $1 for each one-time use.
+If you want to spend a bit of money on special elements, images or illustrations, you can, because you’ll only have to pay a small cost for each one-time use.

 Once you get started on a lesson, you can all too easily get distracted by questions or other topics that crop up.
 Make sure you don’t get sidetracked from important activities by constantly referring to your lesson plan.
 Most of our templates follow a structure that divides a lesson into parts—introduction, lesson objectives, guided practice, assessment, conclusion and next steps.
 By dividing your lesson into clear grids and blocks, you are better able to plan out the amount of time you need to spend on a certain topic, helping to maximize your time in class better.